srikargunnam/srikargunnam/README.md

 - 👋 Hi, I’m @srikargunnam
-- 👀 I’m interested in exploring tech
+- 👀 Interested in exploring tech
-- 🌱 I’m currently working as a Software Development Engineer at Matchday AI Technologies Pvt Ltd.
+- 🌱 Currently working as a Software Development Engineer 2 at Game Theory.
-- 💞️ I’m looking to collaborate with open source projects around javascript.
+- 💞️ Looking to collaborate with open source projects around javascript.

 <!---
 srikargunnam/srikargunnam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.